xing3523/XLogConsole/README.md

 ## Main function
 - Support Minimized, full screen and landscape
-- Support to extend the level, we can customize the show color for level,
+- Support to extend the level, supports custom level color
 - Support filter the log by level or name
 - Support searching log by key
 - Support to show the file and method names for the log
-- Support export log
+- Support get or export log at anytime

 ## How to use
 ### Simple code to use